ogarcia/rlpcli/README.md

 If you set `LESSPASS_MASTERPASS` environment variable with your LessPass master password, _rlpcli_ returns the password of site instead of site configuration.

+There are other uses, run `rlpcli -h` to see the help.